 Meet the NSOMI Officer In Charge

-LCDR Long was selected to attend the In-Service Procurement Program-Physician Assistant at Naval School of Health Science.
-Upon graduation, he received a Bachelor of Science in Physician Assistant from the University of Nebraska, as well as his commissioning.
+CDR Long was selected to attend the In-Service Procurement Program-Physician Assistant at Naval School of Health Science.
+Upon graduation, he received a Bachelor of Science in Physician Assistant from the University of Nebraska and Commissioning.
 Over the following six weeks, he excelled during Officer Indoctrination School in Newport, Rhode Island.
 Due to his top performance in academics and military readiness, he was presented the Eadie’s Award at graduation.
 He went on to complete his Master of Science in Physician Assistant Family Medicine from the University of Nebraska in December of 2002.

-Some of LCDR Long’s personal achievements include: Executive Medicine Qualified, Fleet Marine Force Officer Qualified, Surface Warfare Medical Department Qualified, Navy Commendation Medals (8), Army Commendation Medal (1), Navy Achievements Medals (2), Army Achievement Medals (2), and Navy Good Conduct Medals (3).
+Some of CDR Long’s personal achievements include: Executive Medicine Qualified, Fleet Marine Force Officer Qualified, Surface Warfare Medical Department Qualified, Navy Commendation Medals (8), Army Commendation Medal (1), Navy Achievements Medals (2), Army Achievement Medals (2) and Navy Good Conduct Medals (3).